investindex/TaxAdv/README.md

 &nbsp;

-### 529 account

-A [529 account](https://www.investopedia.com/terms/1/529plan.asp) is used to pay for the educational expenses of a specific beneficiary, although the beneficiary can be changed.
-Contributions to a 529 account are not tax-deductible at the federal level, but some states provide deductions under certain conditions.
-Still, investments grow tax-free and qualified distributions used for education are not taxed.
-[US Treasury savings bonds](https://github.com/investindex/Risk#us-treasury-savings-bonds) are [exempt from tax](https://www.thebalance.com/how-to-use-savings-bonds-to-help-pay-for-college-2085509) if rolled into a 529 account within 60 days of redemption.
-You need to research the investment options available to you before contributing.
-An IRA or HSA can offer almost as much freedom as a standard brokerage account,<sup id="fn3">[[3]](#f3)</sup> but the options for your 401(k) or 529 may be less attractive.
-This is partly why [rolling over](https://www.investopedia.com/terms/i/ira-rollover.asp) your 401(k) into your IRA when you leave an employer is a good idea.
-You can also roll over while employed if your 401(k) provider allows in-service rollovers (but many do not).
-You should consider carrying out a rollover at the first opportunity, because 401(k) providers [charge fees](https://www.investopedia.com/articles/personal-finance/061913/hidden-fees-401ks.asp) that will hamper your investment growth.

-&nbsp;

 ### Contribution limits

 These drawbacks of 401(k) investing imply that once you've maxed out 401(k) employer matching, you should prioritize your IRA and potentially your HSA.
 Only if you plan to reach the contribution limits for these accounts, and you plan to make even more tax-advantaged contributions, should you return to your 401(k).
 Contribution limits for 401(k) accounts are far higher than those for IRAs, which is a major benefit for people with high income.
 In 2022, IRA contributions are limited to $6,000 (or $7,000 for those who are at least 50), whereas the 401(k) limit is $20,500 (or $27,000 for those who are at least 50).
 The 401(k) limit is only for employee contributions; the limit for the sum of employee and employer contributions is a whopping $61,000 (or $67,500 for those who are at least 50).
 HSA limits are $3,650 for single plans and $7,300 for family plans, with an additional $1,000 for those who are at least 55.
 There is no separate employer cap for HSA contributions: if your employer contributes, the total allowed contribution is the same.